bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

   </a>
 </figcaption>

-We're deriving a [`Generic`](https://wiki.haskell.org/GHC.Generics) instance for use later, it just helps to get it out of the way now.
+We're deriving a [`Generic`](https://wiki.haskell.org/GHC.Generics) instance for use later, it just helps to get it out-of-the-way now.

 At the end of the day a runnable Haskell program is a value of type `IO ()`.
 So how do we get from `UsersAPI` to one of those?
 The [servant-server](https://hackage.haskell.org/package/servant-server) package provides us a few functions for turning types like `UsersAPI` into [WAI](https://hackage.haskell.org/package/wai) `Application`s.
 The simplest of these is [`serve`](https://hackage.haskell.org/package/servant-server-0.16.2/docs/Servant-Server.html#v:serve), so that's what we'll go with.